WILD ROSE FARM

-Nature, Nurture, and Nourish on the Farm
+Nature, Nurture, and Nourish on the Farm and in the Forest

-Playing and Learning.
-Immersed
+Playing and Learning

 We started Wild Rose Farm with an intention.
 To bring children into nature through farm and forest.
 To gently hold them and encourage their sense of wonder, curiosity, their natural playfulness and to learn from each other.
 Wild Rose is a unique program where children are encouraged to use all their senses in all seasons.
-At Wild Rose the children experience the reverence for their environment in a playful spirit.
+At Wild Rose the children experience reverence for their environment in a playful spirit.

 Caring and Connected